manpreet171/Vendor-master-app/Phase3/docs/User_Manual_Operators.md

 ### **Review Progress Tracking:**

-At the top of Active Bundles, you'll see:
+At the top of Active Bundles, you'll see a simple progress indicator:
-- **Progress Bar**: Shows how many bundles you've reviewed (e.g., "📊 Review Progress: 6/10 bundles reviewed")
+- **While reviewing**: "📊 Review Progress: 6/10 bundles reviewed • 4 remaining"
-- **Status Message**:
-  - ⚠️ Warning if bundles still need review
-  - ✅ Success when all bundles are reviewed and ready to approve
+- **When complete**: "✅ All bundles reviewed!
+Select bundles below to approve."

-### **Bulk Actions (NEW):**
+### **Bulk Approval (NEW):**

-**Select Multiple Bundles:**
+**When ALL bundles are reviewed:**
-- Use checkboxes next to Active/Reviewed bundles
+- Checkboxes appear next to Reviewed bundles
-- Click "Select All" to select all at once
+- "Select All" checkbox to select all at once
-- Selected count shows in action buttons

-**Bulk Action Buttons:**
-- **"✅ Mark as Reviewed (N)"** - Mark selected bundles as reviewed (always available)
-- **"🎯 approve Selected (N)"** - approve selected bundles (ONLY enabled when ALL bundles are reviewed)
+- **"🎯 Approve Selected (N)"** button to approve selected bundles

-**Important Rule:** You must review ALL bundles before you can approve ANY bundle.
+**Important Rule:** You must review ALL bundles individually before you can approve ANY bundle.
 This ensures quality control.

 ### **Individual Bundle Actions:**

 **For Active Bundles (🟡):**
-- **"✅ Mark as Reviewed"** - Mark this bundle as reviewed after checking items and vendor
+- **"✅ Mark as Reviewed"** - Opens checklist to verify vendor, items, and duplicates
 - **"⚠️ Report Issue"** - Move items to different vendors if needed
-- **"🏁 Mark as Completed"** - Direct completion (disabled if duplicates need review)

 **For Reviewed Bundles (🟢):**
-- **Info Message**: "Bundle reviewed - use bulk approval above or revert to Active if changes needed"
+- **Status**: "✅ Reviewed - ready for approval"
-- **"↩️ Revert to Active"** - Revert to Active if you need to make changes
+- **"↩️ Revert"** - Revert to Active if you need to make changes

 **For Approved Bundles (🔵):**
 - **"📦 Order Placed"** - Record PO details when order is placed with vendor